SoulMan87/pure-java-api-rest/README.md

 Hello Marcin!

 ```
-We could parse params with a method like:
+We can handle parameter parsing using a method like:

 ```java
 public static Map<String, List<String>> splitQuery(String query) {